-Hello, I’m Elizabeth Hauptman.
-I live in Brighton, Michigan, and am the field coordinator with Moms Clean Air Force Michigan.
+I’m Elizabeth Hauptman.
+My family and I live on a lake in Brighton, Michigan.
+I’m also the field coordinator with Moms Clean Air Force Michigan.
 We have 31,000 members here in Michigan and over a million nationally fighting for clean air and climate for the sake of our children’s health.

 Michigan is lucky to have over 11,000 lakes, rivers, and streams.
 Some of my fondest childhood memories are fishing on Lake St. Clair, baiting hooks with my cousins.
 Our uncle would cheer us on every summer as we caught walleye and yellow perch, eating the bigger ones for dinner.
 It was magical.
 But it will be harder to pass down this same magic to my son and his family if our fish are unsafe to eat.
 These fish can be consumed only in small amounts, and this affects commerce and recreation for all Michiganders.

 Most mercury exposure happens through the consumption of fish.
 People who eat fish more frequently, like recreational or subsistence fishers, are at higher risk for experiencing health impacts from mercury.
 There are many fish consumption advisories due to mercury contamination for water bodies across the United States.
 Michiganders need to eat less fish because of the impacts of mercury in the Great Lakes.
 According to the Michigan Department of Health and Human Services, there are 13 different species considered seriously contaminated by mercury as listed in the Eat Safe Fish Guide.